A Unified and Fast-Sampling Diffusion Bridge Framework via Stochastic Optimal Control: Experimental and Implementation Details

 \section{Experimental and Implementation Details}

-In all image restoration tasks, we directly follow the framework of GOUB \cite{GOUB} and UniDB \cite{UniDB} and keep all the training parameters and pre-trained weighted checkpoints exactly the same as theirs.
-The implementations of IR-SDE, DDBMs, GOUB, UniDB, MaRS, and DBIMs are based on \url{https://github.com/Algolzw/image-restoration-sde}(MIT License), \url{https://github.com/alexzhou907/DDBM}, \url{https://github.com/Hammour-steak/GOUB}(MIT License), \url{https://github.com/UniDB-SOC/UniDB}, \url{https://github.com/grrrute/mr-sampler}(Mozilla Public License, Version 2.0), and \url{https://github.com/thu-ml/DiffusionBridge} respectively, which are official code libraries.
-All experiments are tested on a single NVIDIA H20 GPU with 96GB memory.

-\textbf{All Hyperparameters.} The same noise network \cite{DPS}, steady variance level $\lambda^2 = 30^2 / 255^2$, coefficient $e^{\bar{\theta}_T} = 0.005$ instead of zero, 128 patch size with 8 batch size when training, ADAM optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.99$ \cite{ADAM}, 1.2 million total training steps with $10^{-4}$ initial learning rate and decaying by half at 300, 500, 600, and 700 thousand iterations.
-As for the schedule of $\theta_t$, we choose a flipped version of cosine noise schedule \cite{IDDPMs, IR-SDE},

-where $s = 0.008$ to achieve a smooth noise schedule. $g_t$ is determined according to the relationship $g_{t}^{2} = 2 \lambda^2 \theta_t$.
+In all image restoration tasks, we directly follow the framework of GOUB \cite{GOUB} and keep all the training parameters and pre-trained weighted checkpoints exactly the same as theirs.
+The same noise network \cite{DPS}, steady variance level $\lambda^2 = 30^2 / 255^2$, coefficient $e^{\bar{\theta}_T} = 0.005$, 128 patch size with 8 batch size when training, ADAM optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.99$ \cite{ADAM}, 1.2 million total training steps with $10^{-4}$ initial learning rate and decaying by half at 300, 500, 600, and 700 thousand iterations.
+We choose a flipped version of cosine noise schedule \cite{IDDPMs} for $\theta_t$, $g_t$ is determined according to the relationship $g_{t}^{2} = 2 \lambda^2 \theta_t$.
 As for time schedule, we directly take the naive uniform time schedule.

-\textbf{Details about Datasets.} We list details about the used datesets and computational times in all image restoration tasks in Table \ref{training and inference}.
+All experiments are tested on a single NVIDIA H20 GPU with 96GB memory. }